signalogic/SigSRF_SDK/mediaTest_readme.md

 >
 > 2) mediaMin shares the mediaTest command line (of course ignoring anything not intended for it)
 >
-> 3) unlike packet/media threads, mediaMin threads are not assigned core affinity; i.e. they are allowed to hyperthread
+> 3) Unlike packet/media threads, mediaMin threads are not assigned core affinity; i.e. they are allowed to hyperthread

 Hyperthreading for application threads makes sense, as they typically handle I/O, data management, and user-interface rather than the calculation/compute intensive packet and signal processing inside packet/media threads.

 When mediaMin detects that it's running in "thread mode", it assigns a master thread to maintain thread-related information, including thread index and number of threads (look for "isMasterThread" in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>).
-The master thread handles thread synchroniztion; for example, making sure all threads wait until everyone else is fully initialized, and the thread index is used to manage separate arrays of information for I/O, sessions, profiling, etc.
+The master thread handles thread synchronization; for example, making sure all threads wait until all are fully initialized, and the thread index is used to manage per-thread information for I/O, sessions, profiling, etc.

 <sup>1</sup> -Ex = execution mode, -tN = number of threads.
 Look in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp source code</a> for "thread_index" and "num_app_threads"